bitovi/academy/src/angular/7-pull-restaurant-data-into-view/pull-restaurant-data-into-view.md

 @sourceref ./restaurant.component.ts
 @highlight 2, 3, 5-8, 16-19, 20, 23-27

+## Update Restaurant Component

+We'll have to the restaurant component html to match our new restaurant object:

+__src/app/restaurant/restaurant.component.html__

+@sourceref ./restaurant.component.html
+@highlight 26, 27

 You should now see a list of restaurants when you navigate to <a href="http://localhost:4200/restaurants" target="\_blank">localhost:4200/restaurants</a>!
 You may have noticed in our markup there's another use of routerLink: